What is Microsoft DevOps?

-There’s obvious more that needs to happen to make this website public but you get the gist of what the Microsoft DevOps role does at a very basic level.
+There’s obviously more that needs to happen to make this website public but you get the gist of what the Microsoft DevOps role does at a very basic level.

 At this point, the server provisioning process is more manual via clicks in Azure’s portal.
-However, there is plenty of opportunity, even with a small website for CI/CD via PowerShell and SCCM.
+However, there are plenty of opportunities, even with a small website for CI/CD via PowerShell and SCCM.

 Opportunity for DevOps Automation:

-The automation opportunities here are the build and deployment of the infrastructure via Azure’s API, and then continuous development for the website code.
-Pick your own DevOps tools for this but for our example imagine using TFS, SCCM and PowerShell.
+The automation opportunities here are the build and deployment of the infrastructure via Azure’s API, and then continuous development of the website code.
+Pick your own DevOps tools for this but for our example imagine using TFS, SCCM, and PowerShell.